 CEG offers a full range of solutions that will maintain the recommended air flow, data center temperature and data center humidity levels necessary for reliable equipment performance.
 Our experts will assess factors such as cooling load, air flow, rack configuration, cable blockages, and deployment of perforated floor tiles, seals, gaskets, and blanking panels.
 We also consider CRAC unit placement, outside air infiltration, room envelope openings (vapor barriers), and data center humidity.
 From that assessment, we will provide DCIM solutions that will protect mission-critical environments from even the slightest increase in temperature.

-CEG’s proven physical infrastructure solutions, along with Aurora – our patent-pending monitoring technology – are essential in safeguarding equipment, ensuring reliability and lowering the total cost of ownership.
+CEG’s proven data center infrastructure solutions, along with Aurora – our proprietary temperature monitoring sensor – are essential in safeguarding equipment, ensuring reliability and lowering the total cost of ownership.

-Containment systems take two forms – hot aisle or cold aisle.
+Containment systems take two forms – hot aisle containment or cold aisle containment.
 The best approach depends on conditions unique to each physical environment.
 The primary factors CEG’s team of experts will consider:

 - Rack design and density

 - Data center cooling capacity and total load